Caitlyn has a passion for food and fitness, two things that can compliment each other—or not!

 1. Stand Up & Stretch!

-Sitting at a desk for hours every day can cramp up the muscles, cause blood clots to form in the legs, and lead to terrible posture.
-Taking a few seconds every hour to stand up and stretch out those unused muscles can not only keep all those things from happening, it gives the brain a break from the stress of work and frees the eyes from the strain of staring at a screen for hours on end.
+If you spend most of the day sitting, make a point to stand up and stretch your body every once in a while.
+Just taking a few seconds every hour to stand up and stretch out those unused muscles can not only keep all those things from happening, but it also gives the brain a break from the stress of work and frees the eyes from the strain of staring at a screen for hours on end.

 Try taking a brisk walk down the hall as well.